 PGT-A is a very helpful method for women above 35 to shorten time to pregnancy.

-What proportion of embryos at blastocyst stage are expected to have a normal number of chromosomes?
+What proportion of embryos at blastocyst stage are expected to have a normal set of chromosomes?

-- Every second blastocyst is expected to have a normal number of chromosomes in the age group 35-37;
+- Every second blastocyst is expected to have a normal set of chromosomes in the age group 35-37;

-- Only one in 10 blastocysts is expected to have a normal number of chromosomes by the age of 43.
+- Only one in 8 blastocysts is expected to have a normal set of chromosomes by the age of 43.

 According to various extensive studies, women aged 35 and older, have a significant increase in live birth rates per embryo transferred after PGT-A, in comparison to control.
-On the other hand, younger women below the age of 35 do not benefit much from PGT-A (Fig.2).
+Also, in many cases (spontaneous pregnancy losses, IVF failures) PGT-A can help increase IVF success for women under the age of 35 years old.

 STAR — 20-week ongoing pregnancy rate per transfer, note that all 20-week ongoing pregnancies resulted in a live birth